 My first experience of Facebook should have made me realise what it was all about there and then but being young and naive to the world of social networking, it didn't.
 To me it was exciting and I loved being able to add work friends and see who they were away from their desk or old school friends I hadn't spoke to in years.

-Fast forward to the end of 2012 and like any relationship with a human being, mine with facebook had been up and down.
-The highs have been getting in touch with old friends and being able to see what they are up to now as adults and most significantly hearing from an old friend who went on to become my husband after many meassages and then a few dates.
+Fast forward to the end of 2012 and like any relationship you would have with a human being, mine with Facebook had been up and down.
+The highs have been getting in touch with old friends and being able to see what they are up to now as adults and most significantly hearing from an old friend who went on to become my husband after many messages and then a few dates.
 (Well, I didn't marry him after a few dates.... you know what I mean)

 And the lows?
 Jheez, where do I start!?
 I have seen relationships come under strain because of how easy it is to connect with anyone.
 It can lead to dangerous consequences depending on who you are talking to.
 I have seen rows and fights over a certain 'status' that has been misread or a picture that looks a bit too compromising.
 I have seen visual, verbal catfights so strong you cringe and gawp.
-Dignitiy has been left at the front door and you imagine the smoke coming out of the keyboards as they furiously type.
+Dignity has been left at the front door and you envisage the smoke coming from the keyboards as they furiously type.
 I feel I have seen it all.

 It's like being ignorant and as they say, ignorance is bliss.

 Sadly, Hubby and I do miss out on important 'news' because of not being on there as people do still share everything on Facebook and don't really tend to text nowadays but we can live with that!
 I really do not miss it, even the picture sharing.
 Twitter is much more simpler, straight forward and beneficial.